CAST Test Prep: Interpreting Tables and Data Sets

 Wire Ampacity Charts: Beyond the Numbers

-A wire ampacity chart, like NEC Table 310.16, specifies the maximum current a conductor can carry safely without exceeding its temperature rating.
+A wire ampacity chart, such as tables provided in Article 310 (for example the ampacity tables commonly referenced in practice), specifies the maximum current a conductor can carry safely without exceeding its temperature rating.
 Interpreting these ampacity charts correctly is vital for preventing overheating and fire hazards.
 Key steps include:

 - Identifying the conductor material (copper or aluminum).